About Elaine L. Orr

 What makes Elaine’s fiction different from other traditional mysteries?
 Some might say the dry humor (only a few say lame), but she thinks it is the empathy her characters show to others.
 Fiction can’t ‘lecture’ readers.
 But it can contain people whose paths we cross every day — whether we know it or not.
 The bright colleague or grouchy neighbor who’s actually in severe emotional pain, the families struggling to provide enough food for their children, the vet with PTSD.
 While characters solve crimes or plan silly fundraisers, they can tacitly let us know there is a world beyond those activities.
 And maybe they can make it a little better.

-Elaine conducts presentations on electronic publishing and other writing-related topics.
 Nonfiction includes “Words to Write By: Getting Your Thoughts on Paper” and “Writing When Time is Scarce and Getting the Work Published.”
-She also authors online classes about writing and publishing.
+Elaine does presentations on writing-related topics and is a member of Sisters in Crime.
+She grew up in Maryland and now lives in Central Illinois.